-To start the Disputes Tribunal claim process you require the other party's full name and address.
-Trade Me can, at its absolute discretion, release this information directly to you or the Disputes Tribunal for this purpose.
+Trade Me can, at its absolute discretion, release this information directly to you or to the Disputes Tribunal for this purpose.

-- Download a statutory declaration form to state that you require the other party's details in order to file a claim with the Disputes Tribunal, and will only use the information for this purpose.
+This states that you need the buyer's details so you can file a claim with the Disputes Tribunal – and will only use them for that purpose.

-- Take the statutory declaration to your local court and:
+- Take the form to your local court

 PO Box 11042